 Icahn Enterprises Holdings L.P. ("Icahn Enterprises Holdings"), is a limited partnership formed in Delaware on February 17, 1987.
-Our sole limited partner is Icahn Enterprises L.P., or Icahn Enterprises, a Delaware master limited partnership which owns a 99% limited partner interest in us.
+Our sole limited partner is Icahn Enterprises L.P. ("Icahn Enterprises"), a Delaware master limited partnership which owns a 99% limited partner interest in us.
 Icahn Enterprises G.P.
-Inc., or Icahn Enterprises G.P. our sole 1% general partner, is a Delaware corporation which is owned and controlled by Carl C. Icahn.
+Inc. ("Icahn Enterprises GP"), our sole 1% general partner, is a Delaware corporation which is owned and controlled by Mr. Carl C. Icahn.
 References to "we," "our," or "us" herein include Icahn Enterprises Holdings and its subsidiaries, unless the context otherwise requires.
 References to "Icahn Enterprises Holdings" refer to Icahn Enterprises Holdings only, on an unconsolidated basis.

-As of December 31, 2010, we are a diversified holding company owning subsidiaries currently engaged in the following continuing operating businesses: Investment, Automotive, Gaming, Railcar, Food Packaging, Metals, Real Estate and Home Fashion.
+We are a diversified holding company owning subsidiaries currently engaged in the following continuing operating businesses: Investment, Automotive, Gaming, Railcar, Food Packaging, Metals, Real Estate and Home Fashion.
 We also report the results of Icahn Enterprises Holdings, which includes the unconsolidated results of Icahn Enterprises and Icahn Enterprises Holdings, and investment activity and expenses associated with Icahn Enterprises Holdings.
-Further information regarding our continuing reportable segments is contained in Note 4, "Operating Units," and Note 15, "Segment and Geographic Reporting."
+Further information regarding our continuing reportable segments is contained in Note 3, "Operating Units," and Note 13, "Segment and Geographic Reporting."

 We conduct and plan to continue to conduct our activities in such a manner as not to be deemed an investment company under the Investment Company Act of 1940, as amended (the "40 Act").
-Therefore, no more than 40% of our total assets will be invested in investment securities, as such term is defined in the '40 Act.
+Therefore, no more than 40% of our total assets can be invested in investment securities, as such term is defined in the '40 Act.
 In addition, we do not invest or intend to invest in securities as our primary business.
 We intend to structure our investments to continue to be taxed as a partnership rather than as a corporation under the applicable publicly traded partnership rules of the Internal Revenue Code, as amended (the "Code").